Acaiberii-archive/UNiD/README.md

   Releases are published when a new release is built.

   # Path
-  When a release is made, a file will be in a .zip folder called "register".
+  When a release is made, a file named "register.exe" will be in a .zip folder with the name "register.zip".

   # Running
   Install .NET 4.7+ if you haven't already.
 Download a release and extract the .zip file.
 Then, run the executable (.exe).